People Hold On: Critical reception

 In a retrospective review, Matthew Hocter from Albumism described "People Hold On" as "an innovative dance track".
 Bill Coleman from Billboard felt it "deserves to be a multiformat smash.
 Positive lyrics, killer R&B/dance rhythm, and a stellar performance from Blue Zone U.K. vocalist Stansfield merits immediate attention if you're not already hip."
 He concluded, "From the forthcoming album What's That Noise?, expect this retro-sounding track to be a fave all summer long.
 Wonderful."
 Greg Kot from Chicago Tribune remarked Stansfield's "elastic" voice.
 Tom Ewing of Freaky Trigger complimented her "as a house vocalist".
 He added, "Lisa Stansfield was a terrific find: she could play the belter with the best of them, but also provide a calm centre for Coldcut's gleeful cut-and-mix pyrotechnics and pianos.
 Best of all, she sounded like she was having a tremendous time."

 A reviewer from Music & Media said, "An effective mixture of Stansfield's soul voice and a rare groove/house backing.
 Great dance track with a strong melody."
 Jerry Smith from Music Week named it "unforgettable".
 David Quantick from NME wrote, "Their 'People Hold On' is one of the best things done by either Coldcut or Stansfield, a chargingly daft love 'n' peace nonsense anthem that was really a call for drug-addled copulation.
 Most importantly for Stansfield, it emphasised a '70s soul stance that suited her voice."
 Edward Hill from The Plain Dealer praised the song as "fabulous".
 Marisa Fox from Spin complimented it as a "catchy hit".
 Joe Brown from The Washington Post described it as "propulsive".

 Chart performance

 "People Hold On" peaked within the top 20 in the United Kingdom, where it reached number 11 on 9 April 1989, during its fourth week on the UK Singles Chart.
 Additionally, the song was a top-30 hit in West Germany, a top-40 hit in Belgium and the Netherlands, and a top-50 hit in France.
 On the Eurochart Hot 100, "People Hold On" reached number 26 in April 1989.
-Outside Europe, it peaked at number six on the US Billboard Dance Club Play chart while reaching numbers 37 and 78 in New Zealand and Australia, respectively.
+Outside Europe, it peaked at number six on the US Billboard Dance Club Play chart.
+In Oceania, it reached numbers 37 and 78 in New Zealand and Australia, respectively.
+In West Asia, it became a successful top-five hit in Israel, peaking at number four in its third week on the chart, on 30 April 1989.

 Music video

 The accompanying music video for "People Hold On" was directed by Big TV!.
 In the video, Stansfield, Coldcut and some dancers performs in front of a purple backdrop.
-Other times Stansfiels performs towards a black background or in front of a fountain.
+Other times Stansfield performs towards a black background or in front of a fountain.
 She wears a black/red outfit, red lipstick and her characteristically kiss curls.
 In between there are technically aquipments, as keyboards, paraboles, radios and speakers, floating in the air.